johnthedebs/dotvim/README.md

     # Install dependencies
     brew install ag fd fzf par

-    # From within vim, to install or update plugins:
+    # From within vim, to install plugins:
     :PlugInstall
+    # To update plugins:
+    :PlugUpdate
+    # To remove plugins:
+    :PlugClean

 As for MacVim itself, I recommend you get the latest snapshot from here (go for the .tbz file): https://github.com/macvim-dev/macvim/releases